-BA Philosophy, Politics & Economics, Oxford University, 2014
+BA (First Class Honors, with Distinction) Philosophy, Politics & Economics, University of Oxford, 2014

 PHIL 29200-03/29300-03 Junior/Senior Tutorial